 Whichever route girls choose to take they will all have Games lessons, PSHE lessons and will be expected to take part in the CAS (Creativity, Action and Service) programme.

-Girls normally study four AS subjects in Year 12 and three subjects in Year 13.
+Girls normally study four AS subjects in the Lower Sixth and three subjects in the Upper Sixth.

 For the IB course students take six subjects from a range of disciplines, typically three at Higher Level (HL) and three at Standard Level (SL) and in addition, complete a research essay, a course in the Theory of Knowledge (ToK) and a programme of creativity, action and service (CAS).